 Many people are surprised to learn what happens in rehab

-You may find this as shocking as I did when I was recently asked by a parent of a prospective 20-year-old client “What happens in rehab?”
-The reason I found that question shocking was that with all the thousands and thousands of people over the years I have talked to about getting someone into treatment no one has ever asked me that question before.
-I am usually asked the same basic questions like “How do I get my loved one to go to treatment”, “how much does it cost”, “How long is treatment” and my favorite “Can I go to the same rehab as my significant other”.
+You may find this as shocking as I did when I was recently asked by a parent of a prospective 20-year-old client, “What happens in rehab?”
+The reason I found that question shocking was that with all the thousands and thousands of people I have talked to over the years about getting someone into treatment, no one has ever asked me that question before.
+I am usually asked the same basic questions like “How do I get my loved one to go to treatment?”
+“How much does it cost?”
+“How long is treatment?” and my favorite: “Can I go to the same rehab as my significant other?”.

 Rehab life as shown in the media